Session-based Social and Dependency-aware Software Recommendation: Related work

 \section{Related work}

-We will briefly review three aspects of previous researches related to our work: 1) dynamic recommendation that models developers' dynamic interests; 2) social recommendation that considers influences in social network; 3) software recommendation that recommends software packages to developers.
+In this section, we will briefly review the related works in dynamic recommendation, social recommendation and software recommendation.

-\subsection{Dynamic Recommendation}
+\subsection{Dynamic recommendation}

+As users' interests dynamically evolve, conventional recommendation models which capture users' long-term static interests are not applicable anymore and various dynamic recommendation models have been proposed.
+For example, an earlier work utilized Markov Chains in successive point-of-interest recommendation \cite{cheng2013you}.
+With the success of RNN in several domains such as stock market prediction \cite{li2019multi} and sentiment analysis \cite{wang2018sentiment}, various approaches \cite{manotumruksa2017deep, dong2018recurrent} have been proposed to exploit Recurrent Neural Networks (RNN) to model users’ dynamic interests from their recent behaviors.
+Manotumruksa et al. \cite{manotumruksa2017deep} integrated the sequential time information of users' behaviors into the matrix factorization (MF) with an RNN.
+Dong et al. \cite{dong2018recurrent} further performed joint optimization of RNN and MF with shared parameters in a multi-task learning framework.

-To model developers' dynamic interests, earlier works in literature propose their approaches based on Markov Chains \cite{cheng2013you}.
-However, Markov Chains can only model developers' latest behavior, discarding a lot of information.
-Therefore, recent works exploit recurrent neural network to model developers' recent behaviors.
-For example, Manotumruksa et al. \cite{manotumruksa2017deep} considered time information on the basis of MF, and used RNN to model developers' behaviors to enrich the representations.
-On the contrary, Dong et al. \cite{dong2018recurrent} performed joint optimization to train RNN and MF separately with shared model parameters in a multi-task learning framework.
-Furthermore, some studies apply RNN on session-based recommendation.
-For example, Hidasi et al. \cite{hidasi2015session} first proposed a RNN-based approach for session-based recommendations to capture developers' short-term interests within a session.
-Later, Wang et al. \cite{wang2019modeling} assumed that a session often serves for different purposes and proposed a mixture-channel model with attention mechanism to detect the purposes of each item.
-In addition to interactions intra a session, information inter sessions also attracts some researchers.
-For example, Ruocco et al. \cite{ruocco2017inter} exploited two RNNs to process the developers' current sessions and past sessions separately.
-Due to the limitation of computing resources, we only exploit RNN to model developers' current sessions and reserve information inter sessions for future work.
+Furthermore, instead of modeling behavior sequence as a whole as the above models, session-based recommendation models segment users' behavior sequence into several sessions to model users' dynamic interests in a more fine-grained granularity.
+Hidasi et al. \cite{hidasi2015session} first proposed an RNN-based approach for session-based recommendations to capture users' short-term dynamic interests within a session.
+Then based on the assumption that a session often serves different purposes, Wang et al. \cite{wang2019modeling} proposed a mixture-channel model with attention mechanism to detect the purposes of each item.
+In addition to modeling interactions within a session, information across sessions has been also introduced.
+Ruocco et al. \cite{ruocco2017inter} exploited two separate RNNs to process the current session and the past sessions separately.

-\subsection{Social Recommendation}
+\subsection{Social recommendation}